awsdocs/amazon-lightsail-developer-guide/doc_source/use-non-default-key-with-windows-based-instance-in-lightsail.md

 1. If you haven't done so already, install and configure the AWS CLI\.

-   For more information, see [Set up and configure the AWS CLI to work with Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.
+   For more information, see [Configuring the AWS Command Line Interface to work with Amazon Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.

 1. Open a command prompt or a terminal\.